 Question: How many items can you test in an hour?

-As a preface, it is very important to state that the testing I do at events (or sometimes in one-on-one consultations) is quite different in scope than the testing that I do in conjunction with the results I report on my blog.
+As a preface, it is very important to state that the testing I do at events (or sometimes in one-on-one consultations) is quite different in scope than the testing that I do in conjunction with the results I report on this website.

-- When I test consumer goods and report the results on the Lead Safe Mama blog, I often spend 2 or 3 hours just testing one item (depending on how complex that item is / how many components it has).
+- When I test consumer goods and report the results on Lead Safe Mama.com, I often spend 2 or 3 hours just testing one item (depending on how complex that item is/ how many components it has).

-- Sometimes, a complex item (like a doll with many different colors of paints, or multiple types of substrates...or a box of crayons – which necessitates testing each color crayon multiple times to draw an accurate conclusion) can take me a full 8-hour day to test.
-With this testing, I test each color (each paint, each substrate, each component) multiple times for one to three minutes per component to make sure the results I report on the blog are replicable and as accurate as possible.
+- Sometimes, a complex item (like a doll with many different colors of paints, multiple types of substrates, or a box of crayons — which necessitates testing each color crayon multiple times to draw an accurate conclusion) can take me a full 8-hour day of testing.
+With this testing, I test each color (each paint, substrate, and component) multiple times for one to three minutes per component to make sure the results I report to the website are replicable and as accurate as possible.

-- An appropriate XRF instrument (one specifically designed and configured to test consumer goods) can give a pass/fail reading for metals (Lead, Cadmium, Gold, Silver, Nickel, Iron, Arsenic, etc.) in as little as 10 seconds (sometimes even less time, depending on the metals content).
+- An appropriate XRF instrument (one specifically designed and configured to test consumer goods) can give a pass/fail reading for metals (Lead, Cadmium, Gold, Silver, Nickel, Iron, Arsenic, etc.) in as little as 10 seconds (sometimes even less time, depending on the content of the metals).

-- In in-person sessions with me – for events or consultations when I use an XRF instrument – families / clients/ event attendees usually want to “get their money’s worth”, so the focus of testing I do in-person with clients (and at public and private events) is normally to qualitatively screen/evaluate as many things as possible as quickly as possible (while still being as accurate as possible within the parameters dictated by testing things quickly).
+- During in-person sessions with me — for events or consultations when I use an XRF instrument — families/ clients/ event attendees usually want to “get their money’s worth,” so the focus of testing I do in-person with clients (and at public and private events) is normally to qualitatively screen/evaluate as many things as possible as quickly as possible (while still being as accurate as possible within the parameters dictated by testing things quickly).

-40 to 60 items per hour can be tested with “speed testing”
+40 to 60 items per hour can be tested during “speed testing”

 An example of a simple vs. a complex test

 - A “simple” thing is an item like a dinner plate.
-The reason it is “simple” is because I can quickly test the center of the food surface of the plate (in a 10- or 20-second test) and determine if there is Lead [and other metallic toxicants like Cadmium, Arsenic, Mercury, etc.] or not, as well as the approximate levels.
-IF the first test on the food surface of a plate is positive for Lead, we normally move on to the next item – as it is not necessary to test each color or design element in detail.
+The reason it is “simple” is because I can quickly test the center of the food surface of the plate (in a 10-to-20-second test) and determine if there is Lead (and/or other metallic toxicants like Cadmium, Arsenic, Mercury, etc.), as well as the approximate levels.
+If the first test on the food surface of a plate is positive for Lead, we normally move on to the next item — as it is not necessary to test each color or design element in detail.

-- IF that dish is a BRAND NEW, BRAND NAME item – and you want to use the information you learn from our visit to return the product and get a refund or replacement, I may do multiple three-minute tests on that dish – to make sure you get the most complete and accurate information for your follow-up with a manufacturer or vendor – which could mean we agree to allocate 6 to 10 minutes for testing just one single dish.
+- If that dish is a BRAND NEW, BRAND NAME item — and you want to use the information you learn from our visit to return the product and get a refund or replacement — I may do multiple three-minute tests on that dish to ensure you get the most complete and accurate information for your follow-up with a manufacturer or vendor, which could mean we agree to allocate 6 to 10 minutes for testing just one single dish.

 - That’s the range of testing that is possible on a simple item during an in-person visit or event.

-- Even if “only” 40 items per hour are “speed tested”, you get a lot more information (to help you make decisions for your family) than if you paid for testing done at a lab.
-For context: to get a single item lab tested, companies might have a turn-around time of 7-10 days or longer, and charge you $75 to $300 per item — or more, depending on how complex the item is [at the higher end, they will also often generate a multiple-page official written report for each item*], so the service I provide is a really cost-effective way to quickly screen a lot of items from your home in one sitting.
+- Even if “only” 40 items per hour are “speed tested,” you get a lot more information (to help you make decisions for your family) than if you paid for testing done at a lab.
+For context: To get a single item lab tested, companies might have a turn-around time of 7 to 10 days or longer, and charge you $75 to $300 per item — or more, depending on how complex the item is (at the higher end, they will also often generate a multiple-page official written report for each item*), so the service I provide is a really cost-effective way to quickly screen a lot of items from your home in one sitting.

-*IMPORTANT NOTE: In most cases I do not provide a written report of any kind with the consumer goods testing I do at events or in private consultations.
-I do encourage participants to bring a notepad, and write down the results for items tested, so they can refer to them later if they have questions.
-Some clients opt for using color-coded sticky notes (red for Leaded, green for Lead-free, and purple for positive for some other metal – for example) and put a sticky note on each item tested, along with facts they want to remember (like how much Lead, Cadmium, Arsenic, Antimony or Mercury is found.)
+*IMPORTANT NOTE: In most cases, I do not provide a written report of any kind with the consumer goods testing I do at events or in private consultations.
+I do encourage participants to bring a notepad and write down the results for items tested, so they can refer to them later if they have questions.
+Some clients opt for using color-coded sticky notes (red for Lead, green for Lead-free, and purple for positive for some other metal — for example) and put a sticky note on each item tested, along with facts they want to remember (like how much Lead, Cadmium, Arsenic, Antimony or Mercury is found).

 Additional note: To make the testing most efficient (with me or with anyone else you might hire for this sort of work) it is best to collect everything (as much as possible) on one dining table or kitchen counter – so we can easily zoom from item to item (testing as much as possible within the allocated time – because it is all mostly within reach).
 Before I begin testing the items that have been set aside I normally do a walkthrough of the client’s home or place of business to assess larger items (like furniture and paintings) that are not small enough to be “collected” on the dining table!